THURSDAY, APRIL 19

 INNOVATION PANEL: Moderated by Steve Clouthier

 CRAVEOLOGY 101: Taylor Cunningham, Insights Manager, SRG and Paris Hogan, Marketing Specialist, SRG

 We’ve all experienced a craving, but what are cravings made of?
 In this session, we’ll discuss the art and science behind culinary cravings, social cravings, emotional cravings, and more.
 Join us to see SRG’s newly developed cravings framework, which illustrates the human tensions that keep us wanting more.

 CRAVEOLOGY 101 PANEL: Moderated by Steve Clouthier

 - Lori Estrada, SVP Culinary and R&D, Wendy’s

-WHEN DESIGN THINKING AND BEHAVIORAL ECONOMICS COLLIDE: Arjun Chakravarti, Professor, Assistant Professor of Management and Marketing at the Illinois Tech Stuart School of Business
+WICKED DESIGN: FINDING LEVERAGE POINTS FOR CHANGE AT SYSTEM SCALE: Arjun Chakravarti, Assistant Professor of Management and Marketing at the Illinois Tech Stuart School of Business